Wang Theatre: Metropolitan Theatre

 The structure was originally known as the Metropolitan Theatre when it opened in 1925.
 The Metropolitan Theatre was developed by Max Shoolman and designed by architect Clarence Blackall, with the assistance of Detroit theatre architect C. Howard Crane.
 It seats more than 3,600 people.

 Music Hall

 In 1962 it became the home of the Boston Ballet and was renamed the Music Hall.
 During the 1960s and 1970s, audiences could see the Stuttgart Opera, the Metropolitan Opera, Bolshoi Ballet and Kirov Ballet as well as popular movies and performing artists.
 With time, though, the venue could no longer attract the large touring companies because of the size of its stage as well as its outdated production facilities.
 Converted to a non-profit center in 1980 and renamed the Metropolitan Center, it was able to attract theatrical performances again.

+The Grateful Dead played at the Boston Music Hall 16 times between 1971 and 1978, with the New Riders of the Purple Sage joining them for their April 1971 shows.

 Bob Marley and the Wailers' 1978 concert at the Music Hall was released in 2015 in honor of Bob Marley's 70th birthday as Easy Skanking in Boston '78.